 GUY VICTOR BORDO, MUSIC DIRECTOR AND CONDUCTOR

-As Music Director of The University of Akron New Music Ensemble, Mr. Bordo programs a variety of repertoire from contemporary composers.
-In the past three seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, Libby Larsen, John Luther Adams, Edgard Varese, David Skidmore, Kevin Puts, and David Lang.
+As Music Director of The University of Akron New Music Ensemble from 2013 to 2019, Mr. Bordo programed a variety of compositions from contemporary composers.
+In those seven seasons, the NME premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, Libby Larsen, John Luther Adams, Edgard Varese, David Skidmore, Kevin Puts, and David Lang.

 Having a strong interest in bringing new music to the Richmond audience, Mr. Bordo and the RSO have presented diverse compositions by many living composers.
 In 2019, the RSO commissioned and premiered a work by composer Alyssa Morris to an enthusiastic response from the audience and the orchestra.
 Another highlight was the October 2001 residency of the great American composer John Corigliano.
 The RSO, with soloist Maria Bachmann, performed his composition Chaconnefrom the film The Red Violin, forwhich he won an Academy Award.